 1. Sarde in saor

-Coming in at a close second is another sublime fish-based antipasto.
-Baccala mantecato or creamed dried cod is prepared by soaking, poaching and blending the fish into a smooth mousse seasoned with olive oil, salt and pepper.
-You may also come across parsley and garlic in some variations.
-It is then served spread on slices of fresh bread or grilled white polenta, a typical staple of the Veneto region.
+Coming in next is another sublime fish-based antipasto.
+Baccala mantecato or creamed dried cod, is prepared by soaking, poaching, and blending the fish into a smooth mousse seasoned with olive oil, salt, and pepper.

 3. Risotto al nero di seppia